Syarif Hamid II of Pontianak: The APRA Coup and Unitarianism

 Hamid's role in the coup led to increased agitation in West Kalimantan for its integration into the Republic of Indonesia.
 Following a fact-finding mission by the Government Commission, the RUSI House of Representatives voted by fifty votes to one to merge West Kalimantan into the Republic of Indonesia.
 Following clashes with demobilised KNIL troops in Makassar and the attempted secession of an Ambonese Republic of South Moluccas, the federal United States of Indonesia was dissolved on 17 August 1950, turning Indonesia into a unitary state dominated by the central government in Jakarta.

 Family

 Sultan Hamid II's Dutch wife Didie van Delden was styled as Sultana Maharatu Mas Makhota and they had two children, a son and a daughter.
-Their surviving son is styled as Pangeran (Prince) Syarif Max Yusuf Alkadrie, who currently lives in the Netherlands.
+Their son was styled as Pangeran (Prince) Syarif Max Yusuf Alkadrie, and died in the Netherlands on 9 August 2018.
 Sultana Maharatu died on 19 June 2010.